 Ottawa's TCR guidelines, currently appended to the City's UTCB as Schedule A, include all the basic requirements of a tree inventory and preservation report.
-However, they would benefit from a review and update in relation to relevant precedents and best practices.
-Such a review, which would need to be undertaken as part of the UTCB review, would help ensure the provision of more consistent and high quality reports.
+However, these guidelines would benefit from a review and update in relation to relevant precedents and best practices.
+Such a review, which would need to be undertaken as part of the UTCB review, would help ensure the provision of more consistent and high quality Tree Conservation Reports.
 In addition, TCRs are currently required for almost all development applications on private lands, but not for capital projects on City lands.
-A requirement for TCRs for both public and municipal projects would ensure that opportunities for tree conservation and establishment can be considered early on in the project planning process, and that a more consistent approach to tree assessment and conservation is implemented throughout Ottawa.
+A requirement for TCRs for both public and municipal projects would ensure that opportunities for tree conservation and establishment can be considered early on in the project planning process, and that a more consistent approach to tree assessment and preservation is implemented throughout Ottawa.

-Specific guidance related to the UTCB review and update is provided in Recommendation #9.
+Specific guidance related to the UTCB review and update is provided in Recommendation #8.

-Better "on-the-ground" enforcement of both tree by-laws (see Recommendation #7), and better coordination with By-law Services to ensure the appropriate information is collected to support charges being laid when needed (see Recommendation #5) would also improve implementation.
+Better "on-the-ground" enforcement of both tree by-laws (see Recommendation #10), and better coordination with City of Ottawa By-law Services to ensure the appropriate information is collected to support charges being laid when needed (see Recommendation #6) would also improve implementation and compliance.

-Although many municipalities have by-laws for protecting trees, few have developed approaches to tracking the effectiveness of their by-law.
-In Ottawa, feedback from the public on the staff report on the UTCB conveyed appreciation for the work done to date, but also dissatisfaction with the way the metrics were reported, and a desire for more specific data to be reported more frequently.
-Reporting on the status of the UTCB once per calendar year (current City practice) is reasonable and facilitates year to year comparisons.
-A cost-effective mechanism to track actual numbers (and diameters) of trees retained and removed, as well as those planted, should be considered (as noted in Recommendation #7) if resources permit.
+Although many municipalities have by-laws to regulate tree removal, few have developed approaches to tracking the effectiveness of their by-laws.
+In Ottawa, feedback from the public on the staff report on the UTCB conveyed appreciation for the work done to date, but also dissatisfaction with the way the metrics were reported and a desire for more specific data to be reported more frequently.
+Reporting on the status of the UTCB once per calendar year (current City practice) is reasonable and facilitates year-to-year comparisons.
+A cost-effective mechanism to track actual numbers (and diameters) of trees retained and removed, as well as those planted, should be considered (as noted in Recommendation #10) if resources permit.